Adele’s Personal Trainer Reveals The Diet And Workout Plan That Sheds Pounds

-Adele’s workout has been revealed, thanks to her personal trainer.
-It’s good to know that there’s one celebrity that doesn’t go to extremes when it comes to her diet or her fitness goals.
-Adele loves to keep it real, even when she’s staying healthy or trying to lose weight.
+Adele’s workout has been revealed thanks to her personal trainer.
+It’s good to know that there’s one celebrity who doesn’t go to extremes when it comes to her diet or her fitness goals.
+Adele loves to keep it real even when she’s staying healthy or trying to lose weight.

 Her personal trainer, Pete Geracimo, has introduced Adele to a wide variety of workout regimens that has her loving the gym.
 After she took a break from her three-year career hiatus to drop a new album and debut her slimmer figure, it all came as a surprise to fans who loved her curves.
 Adele revealed that she is only staying in shape because for her massive world tour and her 3-year-old son, Angelo, reports MindBodyGreen.